aramis-lab/clinica/README.md

   <i>Current pipelines are indicated in blue while new or updated pipelines are indicated in purple (will be released in Summer 2020).</i>
 </p>

+Clinica is also showcased as a framework for the reproducible classification of Alzheimer's disease using [machine learning](https://github.com/aramis-lab/AD-ML) and [deep learning](https://github.com/aramis-lab/AD-DL).